 The Form Tutors are important figures in every student's school life.
 They are ready to listen to everyday concerns as well as to help and advise over bigger issues.
-One of the Tutors sees the Form Group every day at registration and dismissal; this includes three long form times, which are specifically set aside each week when students can talk to one of their Tutors.
-PSHCE is delivered by the Head of PSHCE and Wellbeing, or the Deputy Head Pastoral.
+One of the Tutor sees the Form every day at registration and dismissal; this includes three long form times which are specifically set aside each week when students can talk to one of their Tutors.